joshDynatrace/bug-busters/docs/getting-started.md

 In addition the application needs to be monitored with Dynatrace FullStack mode.
 This is done for you in this example.

 The Live Debugger currently supports application runtimes: Java, NodeJS.

 ### 1.1 Enable Observability for Developers

-- Go to Settings > General monitoring settings > OneAgent features.
+- Go to Settings Classic > Preferences > OneAgent features.
      - Enable the Java Live-Debugger and Node.js Live-Debugger
 - Go to Settings > Observability for Developers > Enable Observability for Developers